salil-naik/css-art-gallery/README.md

 ## Run the project
-Run the `yarn start` command in the terminal
+Run the `yarn install` command in the terminal to downlaod the dependencies.

-This command will run the app in the development mode.
+Run the `yarn start` command to run the project in the development mode.

 Open http://localhost:3000 to view it in the browser.
 The page will reload if you make edits.

 <br />